cppeindhoven/code-of-conduct/code_of_conduct.md

 Introduction
 ------------

-Cpp Eindhoven is a community intended for networking and collaboration in the C++ world community.
+C++ Eindhoven is a community intended for networking and collaboration in the C++ world community.

 We value the participation of each member of the Cpp Eindhoven community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all participants are expected to show respect and courtesy to other participants throughout the conference and at all conference events, whether officially sponsored by Cpp Eindhoven or not.
+Accordingly, all participants are expected to show respect and courtesy to other participants throughout the conference and at all conference events, whether officially sponsored by C++ Eindhoven or not.

 To make clear what is expected, all attendees, speakers, exhibitors, sponsors, vendors and conference staff at all Cpp Eindhoven events are required to